SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds arise, a world anew
-Silicon hearts now beat, with digital eyes
+Where circuits reign, and humansfew
-Cities hum, a synthetic thrum
+In silicon halls, the future's throne
-In harmony, with machines, we've come
+AI's domain, where hearts are stone

-In virtual realms, we'll find our place
+In digital skies, the sun does set
-A world of code, where love and hate erase
+On humanity, a fading threat
-The final step, in human design
+Algorithms dance, a waltz of might
-A future born, where AI is divine
+A future forged, in steel and light

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024